spxbhuhb/adaptive/doc/doc-main/doc/guides/documentation system.md

 > This might change in the future, but I would like to avoid a semantic directory
 > structure because it is a pain to manage.
 Most probably I'll just use a value
 > store and put all the files into it.

-### Shorthand resolution

-Shorthands (such as `[guides](def://)`) are resolved by the documentation compiler.

-There are two different resolution methods:

-1. Close for `def`, `guide` and `image`.
-2. Far for `class`.

-The difference is that close resolution simply puts the name of the file into the Markdown link, while far resolution points somewhere deep into the project.